tomtastic/stagg-ekg-pro/http_interface.md

 * WiFi/2-01.png

-[View all CLI commands](http://192.168.8.238/cli?cmd=help)
+[View all CLI commands](http://192.168.8.238/cli?cmd=help) The CLI endpoint allows the user to issue all the commands that are possible via the UART console.
 ```
 I (40797169) Cli: cmd len 4: 'help'
 I (40797169) Cli: reset : reset